A Deep Neural Network for SSVEP-based Brain-Computer Interfaces: Performance Evaluations

-A BCI SSVEP speller experiment with a subject consists of several blocks, i.e., sessions, so that the subject can have a break between two blocks and meanwhile the administrator can check the experiment setup.
-For example, there are $6$ blocks and $4$ blocks in the benchmark and BETA datasets, respectively, with $40$ targets.
-In our performance evaluations, we conduct the comparisons (following the same exact procedure in the literature) in a leave-one-block-out fashion.
-For example, we train on $5$ (or $3$) blocks and test on the remaining block and repeat this process $6$ ($4$) times in order to have exhaustively tested on each block in the case of the benchmark (or the BETA) dataset.
-Then, for each signal duration $T$ in the range $T\in \{0.2,0.3,\cdots,0.9,1.0\}$, we report the mean multi-class classification accuracy as well as the mean ITR (information transfer rate) along with the standard errors.
-For fairness, we take into account a $0.5$ seconds gaze shift time while computing the ITR results (in order to match to the way it is previously computed in other methods).
-We test with the pre-determined set of $9$ channels (Pz, PO3, PO5, PO4, PO6, POz, O1, Oz, and O2) again for fair comparisons (since these are the channels that have been used in the compared methods), but we also test with all of the available $64$ channels to fully demonstrate the efficacy of our DNN.
-In fact, we observe significant improvements with $64$ channels over the pre-determined set.
-Confusion matrices for the stimulation frequencies (i.e. $40$ classes of characters) are also presented for further insights into our multi-class classification accuracy results.
-Additionally, we have analyzed the effect of the number of sub-bands and the number of channels regarding the accuracy and ITR performance.
-We also report the topographic channel distributions to demonstrate the weight of each channel's contribution to the performance of our DNN.
+A BCI SSVEP speller experiment consists of several blocks, so that the subject can have a break between two blocks.
+For example, there are $6$ and $4$ blocks in the benchmark and BETA datasets, respectively.
+In our performance evaluations, we conduct the comparisons (following the same procedure in the literature) in a leave-one-block-out fashion.
+We train on $5$ (or $3$) blocks and test on the remaining one and repeat this process $6$ (or $4$) times to test on each block in the benchmark (or the BETA) dataset.
+For each signal duration $T$ in the range $T\in \{0.2,0.3,\cdots,1.0\}$, we report the mean classification accuracy and ITR along with the standard errors.
+We take into account a $0.5$ seconds gaze shift time while computing the ITR.
+We test with the pre-determined set of $9$ channels (Pz, PO3, PO5, PO4, PO6, POz, O1, Oz, and O2) again for fair comparisons since these channels have been used in the compared methods, but we also test with all of the available $64$ channels to fully demonstrate the efficacy of our DNN.
+In fact, we observe improvements with $64$ channels over the pre-determined set.
+Confusion matrices are also presented for further insights into our classification results.
+Additionally, we analyze the effect of the number of sub-bands and channels on the identification performance.
+We also report the topographic channel distributions to demonstrate the weight of each channel's contribution to the our DNN performance.

-In the following, we provide the details about the datasets and then present our results and discussions.
-We conclude afterwards.